 The long-standing story about why Freemasonry came to Kentucky when it did was sown by Norwood in 1913 by suggesting that men in Kentucky who were made Masons elsewhere, simply missed attending lodge.
-The closest lodge prior to 1788 was over 500 miles away, in Virginia.
+The closest lodge prior to 1788 was over 500 miles away in Virginia and the idea that existing Masons in Lexington simply missed attending lodge remained the only narrative for the next 100 years.

-J. Winston Coleman, the next Mason who wrote a history of Lexington Lodge and Kentucky Freemasonry in 1933, furthered that idea, which was largely unchallenged at least until Norwood's 1913 book was discovered again in 2013 and Belli's name was recognized.
-Coleman had also overlooked the significance of John Belli's presence at the time the lodge was Chartered, as well as the context of the time of the appearance of the first regularly Chartered lodge in Kentucky.
-By the time Kentucky became a state, the Grand Lodge of Virginia had charted five additional lodges located the more populated areas of the state.
+J. Winston Coleman, the next Mason who wrote a history of Lexington Lodge and Kentucky Freemasonry in 1933, helped cement that idea, which was largely unchallenged - at least until Norwood's 1913 book was discovered again in 2013 and Belli's name was recognized.
+Coleman, a member of Lexington Lodge No. 1, would have had access to Norwood's book but he overlooked the significance of John Belli's presence at the time the lodge was Chartered, as well as the context of the time of the appearance of the first regularly Chartered lodge in Kentucky.

+By the time Kentucky became a state, the Grand Lodge of Virginia had charted five additional lodges located in the more populated areas of the state.
 And yes, Belli was in Kentucky at that time, but his involvement in being part of establishing any of those additional lodges is unknown.

 Many of the men who were already Freemasons and became the initial members of the Lexington Lodge had been in Kentucky for years without having a lodge within a reasonable distance to attend.
-There is no document known to exist that suggests the formation of a Masonic lodge was more than perhaps a thought, at least until John Belli appeared in Kentucky during a time when marshalling good men, loyal to the new nation became essential.
+There is no document known to exist that suggests the formation of a Masonic lodge was more than perhaps a thought, at least until John Belli appeared in Kentucky during a time when marshalling good men who were loyal to the new nation became essential.